luavela/luavela/docs/public/style-templates.rst

 The Contents of Flower Boxes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general a flower box (a comment placed right in the beginning of a file) consists of three parts:
+In general a flower box (a comment placed right in the beginning of a file) consists of four parts:

-1. Module/Header description + IPONWEB's copyright note.
+1. Module/Header description + LuaVela's copyright note.
 Must be present in all files (both modules and headers) across the |PROJECT| code base.
+2. IPONWEB's copyright note.
+Must be present in all files (both modules and headers) across the |PROJECT| code base created before the project was transferred to LuaVela organization on GitHub.
-2. LuaJIT-related copyright note.
+3. LuaJIT-related copyright note.
 Must be present in all files that were adopted from the LuaJIT code base.
-3. PUC-Rio Lua-related copyright note.
+4. PUC-Rio Lua-related copyright note.
 Must be preserved in all cases when Mike Pall placed this notice in the LuaJIT code base files.

 Flower Boxes for Non-Core Code Base
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^